rmm5t/strip_attributes/README.md

       # ...
     end

-Note: For Rails 2.x, be sure to use the `~> 0.9` version of StripAttributes, because StripAttributes ties directly into ActiveRecord.
-Later versions (`> 1.0`) are geared towards Rails 3 and ActiveModel.
+Note: For Rails 2.x, be sure to use the `~> 0.9` version of StripAttributes, because StripAttributes tied directly into ActiveRecord.
+Later versions (`> 1.0`) are geared towards Rails 3 and, more specifically, ActiveModel.

 ## Usage Outside of Rails

-If you want to use this outside of Rails, extend StripAttributes in your ActiveRecord model after putting `strip_attributes` in your `$LOAD_PATH`:
+If you want to use this outside of Rails, just require `strip_attributes/active_model` and you models will get the `strip_attributes` class method.

-    require "strip_attributes"
+    require "strip_attributes/active_model"
     class SomeModel < ActiveRecord::Base
-      extend StripAttributes
-      strip_attributes!
+      strip_attributes
     end

 ## Testing